Sony A7 III vs Panasonic S1

 - More flexible LCD: Has full-flex screen for odd-angle shots in portrait or landscape orientation.

 - More solid recording: Has a full-sized HDMI port for a sturdy connection to an external recorder.

 - Better studio light control: Has a PC Sync socket to connect to professional strobe lights.

 - More modern: Was introduced somewhat (11 months) more recently.

-If the number of relative strengths (bullet points above) is taken as a guide, the S1 is the clear winner of the contest (11 : 7 points).
+If the number of relative strengths (bullet points above) is taken as a guide, the S1 emerges as the winner of the match-up (10 : 8 points).
 However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might like to apply corresponding weights to the particular features before making a decision on a new camera.